Want to learn about setting up email read receipts and how to use them?

 - What Gmail Accounts Can Request Read Receipts?

-- How To Set Up Read Receipts In Gmail (Step-by-step approach)
+- How to Set Up Read Receipts in Gmail (Step-by-Step Approach)

-- 4 Problems With Gmail’s Read Receipts
+- 4 Problems with Gmail’s Read Receipts

 - Better than Read Receipts: Using GMass to Track Opens and Clicks

-What Is A Gmail Read Receipt?
+What Is a Gmail Read Receipt?

 Read receipts are notifications informing you that a recipient has opened your email.
-As they track successful email delivery, they’re incredibly helpful to salespeople or marketing folks sending outreach emails.
+Because they track successful email delivery, they’re incredibly helpful to salespeople or marketing folks sending outreach emails.
 If you receive a read receipt, it means that your email reached and engaged the right person.